 Georgetown Law's Early Outreach Initiative is designed to increase the diversity of the law school applicant pool by reaching out to high school students in under-served communities.

 It’s no secret that the legal profession suffers from a lack of diversity.
-People of color, first-generation college students, people from socio-economically disadvantaged, and other groups are underrepresented in law.
-Georgetown Law is working to change this — not only through financial aid, loan forgiveness, and other tried-and-true methods, but through Georgetown’s unique and original Early Outreach Initiative to high school students from diverse backgrounds.
+People of color, first-generation college students, people from socio-economically disadvantaged backgrounds, and other groups are underrepresented in law.
+Georgetown Law is working to change this — not only through financial aid, loan forgiveness, and other tried-and-true methods, but through Georgetown’s unique Early Outreach Initiative to high school students from diverse backgrounds.

 Starting The Law School Conversation — In High School

-But why should one of the nation’s top law schools reach out to high school students?
+Why should one of the nation’s top law schools reach out to high school students?
 Because for many lawyers, the idea of going to law school first took root while they were high school students.
 The Association of American Law Schools surveyed thousands of law students about when and how they first considered the idea of law school.
 Results showed that the seeds were often planted early.
 Most law students had first considered law school before college.
 (And over a third had first considered law school before high school.)
 Black law students were even more likely to have first considered law school prior to college.
 In most cases, going to law school requires early, pre-college exposure to the idea of law school.
-But inequality among the resources of families and schools means that people of color, first-generation college students, and socio-economically disadvantaged people are less likely to have such exposure.
+But systemic inequality means that people of color, first-generation college students, and socio-economically disadvantaged people are less likely to have such exposure.

 Through the Early Outreach Initiative, Georgetown Law’s Dean of Admissions Andy Cornblatt and his law students are providing just those kinds of connections to high school students — putting law school on their radar, introducing high school students to the idea of a legal career, and building long-lasting relationships.